 Learn the grade of the old stamp

-One of the most significant ways of determining the value of your old stamp is by checking their grade or condition.
+One of the most significant ways of determining the value of your old stamp is by checking its grade or condition.
 The grade of the stamp refers to how the stamp design was centered in the stamp margin.
-There are various stamps grading used.
-An old stamp can be said to be below average, average, fair, good, fine and very fine.
+There are various stamp grading used.
+An old stamp can be said to be below average, average, fair, good, fine, and very fine.
 Also, the stamp condition means the features and how the stamp appears.
 Things to look at include tears, perforation teeth, creases, and whether the stamp is faded or not.
 If the stamp misses one of these features, its value decreases too.

 Inspect the gum

 The gum of a stamp is the glue found on the backside of a stamp.
 A fine postage stamp possesses a perfect gum that is still original and in place.
 Normally, stamps don’t have heavy natural gum creases or gum skips.
 Philatelists pay a high price for old stamps that have mint gum.
-In the scenario where an old stamp was unused but it was attached to a letter, its value will increase.
-Also, stamps placed on albums using stamp hinges make their value to decrease.
+In the scenario where an old stamp was unused but was attached to a letter, its value will increase.
+Also, stamps placed on albums using stamp hinges make their value decrease.
 This is because stamp hinges damage the gum on a stamp.
-Stamp lovers rate the gum of old stamps as used, unused and used, never hinged.
+Stamp lovers rate the gum of old stamps as used, unused, and used, never hinged.

 Figure out the degree of cancellation

 When we say stamp cancellation, we mean the level of applying a mark on a stamp to show that it is already utilized.
-Old stamps are either canceled lightly or heavily.
+Old stamps are either cancelled lightly or heavily.
 If it is cancelled lightly, then the main design of the stamp is visible and fairly cancelled.
-But if it’s heavily cancelled, the main design is almost invisible and the cancel is dark.
+But if it’s heavily cancelled, the main design is almost invisible, and the cancel is dark.
 Old stamps with heavy cancellation have a lesser value than that of fairly cancelled old stamps.

-Check the perforation condition
+Check the perforation condition.

-This is another great feature to look out for when deciding a value of old stamp.
-Perforations on a stamp are circular holes punched onto a printed stamp to help is its separation from other stamps on the same sheet.
+This is another great feature to look out for when deciding the value of the old stamp.
+Perforations on a stamp are circular holes punched onto a printed stamp to help its separation from other stamps on the same sheet.
 Stamp perforations vary in size and number as well.
 Normally, perfs have teeth and holes.
 So, at the time of evaluating them, ensure that they have these features.
 These circular holes are measured using a stamp perforation gauge.